The Gimlet Cocktail is a classic and so easy to make; combine gin, lime juice, and simple syrup for a delicious before or after dinner beverage.

-The pure grain spirit is vaporised through their Unique Copper Berry Chamber that was made in the 1920’s, when gin was produced with a slow process to enable enough time to infuse the subtle flavour of the botanicals.
-Botanicals are spread on trays, allowing the grain spirit vapour to meet the botanicals on a largest possible surface during the infusion process and to pick up the aromas and flavors of the botanicals.
+The pure grain spirit is vaporized through their Unique Copper Berry Chamber that was made in the 1920’s, when gin was produced with a slow process to enable enough time to infuse the subtle flavor of the botanicals.
+Botanicals are spread on trays, allowing the grain spirit vapor to meet the botanicals on a largest possible surface during the infusion process and to pick up the aromas and flavors of the botanicals.

 Caorunn draws on centuries of distilling expertise, on the pure Scottish water provided by the surrounding springs and the time-honored Celtic botanicals mentioned above which are characteristic plants of the surrounding hills of Balmenach Distillery.

 I am fortunate to be asked to sample a lot of different products and this was a great find; we loved it.
 The cocktail is easy and refreshing and I bet you’ll love them too!